 In part this is so.
 And a world rudely awakened once more to the conviction that evil is real may come again to believe in a Devil.
 But if it returns to the same belief which it has gradually been relinquishing, the step will be retrograde.
 For that belief was neither fully orthodox nor fully true.
 Orthodox Christianity believes in a Devil who is, as it were, the bad child in [452] God's family; the "Devil" in whom people of to-day are coming to disbelieve owes much if not all of his character to the Manichaean fiction of an evil power over against God and struggling with Him for the dominion over man's soul.
 It may seem surprising that popular thought should confuse Manichaeism with orthodoxy; and it certainly is surprising that theologians should so seldom come forward to correct the mistake.
-But it is hard for the uninstructed to follow technical theology, and it is perhaps equally hard for the theologian to follow the obscure workings of the uninstructed mind.

-A YEAR or two after the outbreak of war, I was living in London and working with a section of the Admiralty Intelligence Division in the rooms of the Royal Geographical Society.
+But it is hard for the uninstructed to follow technical theology, and it is perhaps equally hard for the theologian to follow the obscure workings of the uninstructed mind.3 with a section of the Admiralty Intelligence Division in the rooms of the Royal Geographical Society.
 Every day I walked across Kensington Gardens and past the Albert Memorial.

-He does not mention the present essay or the meetings that gave rise to it.
-The sentence after the next suggests that not all was cheery at home.
+Collingwood does not mention the present essay or the meetings that gave rise to it.
+In "The Devil," the sentence after the next suggests that not all was cheery at home during the war.
+Collingwood will observe on page 32 that when two countries are at war, at least one and possibly both are wrong.
+See also note 18, page 19.